giigaby/ping-pong-throttling/README.md

 # Deploying our app in a Kubernetes cluster with kind

-#Execute the start-cluster-linux or the start-cluster-mac-os in order to install the dependencies
+#Execute the start-cluster-linux or the start-cluster-mac-os in order to install the dependencies and create the cluster
 - kind
 - kubectl

-#Creation of the cluster with kind
-- kind create cluster --config kubernetes-cluster.yaml

-#You can check it
+#You can check if your cluster was created
 - kind get clusters

 #Building our Dockerfile